 UbuildIt says they have highly experienced construction consultants who take your plans and put them into a logical schedule, but what if those plans just aren’t realistic within the budget you’ve set?
 Your inexperience and enthusiasm may blind you— you have to ask yourself if their “experienced construction consultant” has your best interests at heart or are they just trying to make a sale?

-In our experience, once a company like UBuildIt tells you what you want to hear, luring you to commit, there’s not a lot of incentive on their end to make sure costs don’t escalate over time.
+In our experience, once a company tells you what you want to hear, luring you to commit, there’s not a lot of incentive on their end to make sure costs don’t escalate over time.

 They’ve told you everything you wanted to hear, induced you to sign on the dotted line with promises of huge cost savings, and then the reality sets in.
 They tell you cost overruns, delays and headaches are just part of the building process.
 And now it’s too late to back out.